zero-one-group/welcome-entry-level/README.md

 ### A Remote-First Engineering Team

 We are a 'remote-first' engineering team.
-It means that our go-to means of communications is asynchronous, which does not require the engineering team to be in the same place at the same time.
-An important implication of this is that engineers that are not based in Jakarta, where our main office is located, still get a first-class experience with Zero One Group, because they are never left out from important team discussions.
+It means that our default means of communications is asynchronous, which does not require the engineering team to be in the same place at the same time.
+An important implication of this is that engineers that are not based in Jakarta, where our main office is located, still get a first-class experience with Zero One Group.
+They never feel left out from important team discussions, and they don't miss out on unintentionally decisive water cooler conversations.

 Currently, our remote engineering team consists of developers based in Greater Jakarta, Purbalingga, Kulon Progo, Surabaya, Malang and Makassar.

 ### Investing In Our Engineers

 One of our co-founders, Didit, used to always say that he would like "to build a company **for engineers by engineers**".
 Indeed, we often claim that we are an engineering-first company, but what does it mean?
 At a high level, we want to optimise for engineers' comfort, productivity and growth.
 We would like to create a working environment where engineers can do their best work, make a real difference through software and be proud of their accomplishments.
 And all the while, they must also have the opportunity to explore new technologies and develop technically.
-We invest in learning curriculums, career ladders, handbooks, mentoring schemes and other support systems so that we can be better at providing that working environment.
+We constantly invest in learning curriculums, career ladders, handbooks, mentoring schemes and other support systems so that we can be better at providing that working environment.

 <img src="https://media-exp1.licdn.com/dms/image/C4E22AQGDqX_ndnVTbQ/feedshare-shrink_1280/0/1647679556312?e=2147483647&v=beta&t=Ovj1NKFFyVhNZ1VmfpvkqehN_dwLCjGy8jorC9hTs5c" width="300"/>

-Every founding member of Zero One Technology is or has been an engineer!
-We fully understand what it feels like to lead a life of an engineer.
-We honour the profession as a form craftsmanship, respect the engineer as an artist and value the resulting software as a work of art.
+An unusual fact about Zero One Technology is that every founding member is or has been an engineer!
+We fully understand what it feels like to walk in the shoes of an engineer.
+We view the profession as a form craftsmanship - something that takes a lifetime to master.
+Thus, we respect the engineer as both a professional and an artist.

 ### Our Support for Open Source and Local Tech Ecosystems